 With traditional monitoring tools, to fully instrument your application you must understand everything about the app.
 What are all the components and where do they live?
 With the complexity of modern apps, this is no simple feat.
-Not only are there dozens of technologies involved in every transaction, but with the advent of microservice architectures and containers your app may look different from one minute to the next.
+Not only are there dozens of technologies involved in every transaction, but with the advent of microservices architectures, Kubernetes, and containers your app may look different from one minute to the next.

 With Dynatrace, the deployment process couldn’t be easier.
 Simply install OneAgent on your hosts, and that’s it.
 In minutes, we auto-discover your entire application stack, end-to-end, even those processes running inside containers.
 Then we create a three-dimensional map of your environment called Smartscape that shows all the relationships and dependencies, both vertically up and down the stack and horizontally between services, processes and hosts.
 All of this from just installing a single agent!

 Contrast that with older, gen 2 solutions like AppDynamics, where you need multiple components depending on which product features you’re using, and multiple agents depending on which technologies you’re running.
 Not to mention a different setup if you’re running containers, including modification of images to include the appropriate agent, changes to configuration properties, and creating additional standalone containers to run on host machines.
 And even after all that, you’re only getting part of the picture.
 It shouldn’t be so hard!

 Okay, so you have your environment instrumented (either the easy way with Dynatrace or the hard way with another solution).
 Now, how do you figure out whether you’re having a problem, and how big that problem is?